GoHypernet/hypernet-protocol/packages/governance-app/README.md

 Gateways can also be removed from the Hypernet Gateway registry through a proposal that will delete their registration from the public registry.

+NOTE:

+Everything required to start building UI components is available throught the HypernetGovernor contract.
+However, I still need to add the gateway and liquidity provider mappings and expose the functions required to update them.

 ## Running Contract Tests

 ```shell